-The Cambodian Landmine Museum and Relief Center serves to educate the public on the dangers of landmines, and in addition it supports and educates at-risk and landmine affected youth that reside in the Relief Center.
+The Cambodia Landmine Museum and Relief Center serves to educate the public on the dangers of landmines, and in addition it supports education for Cambodian youth.
 This home was created so that it might serve as a place of healing for bodies, hearts and minds.
 We believe that love, support and education are the essential means to secure a better future for the children that live here and our visitors.

 - To show the world that, no matter who you are, whatever your background, your education, you can make a difference.

 - To support a Relief Center and School for at-risk village children so that they can have access to education, food, and shelter.